 • A custom crowdfunding website enables a hybrid model where users can choose the type of engagement.
 Most ready-made platforms restrict users to a specific business model.

-• The platform includes all the necessary features and allows you to customize it to your needs.
-Off-the-shelf solutions have a limited number of features.
+• The platform includes all the necessary features and can be customized to meet your needs.
+In contrast, off-the-shelf solutions have a limited number of features.

-• They are easier to upgrade.
-You should consider flexibility in possible integrations with your existing programs and databases.
-With off-the-shelf solutions, this is a challenge due to the lack of required features.
+• When it comes to upgrades, custom solutions are easier to manage.
+It is important to consider flexibility in potential integrations with your existing programs and databases.
+With off-the-shelf solutions, this can be challenging due to the lack of necessary features.

 Must-Have Features for Crowdfunding Software